Virginia Democrats’ blackface, sexual assault scandals loom over 2020 national candidates

 Many in the field have called for Mr. Northam to step down.

 Sens.
-Kamala Harris and Kirsten Gillibrand on Thursday became the first major contenders in the field to say Mr. Fairfax’s accuser is credible and to call for her allegations against the lieutenant governor to be investigated.
+Kamala D. Harris of California and Kirsten Gillibrand of New York on Thursday became the first major contenders in the field to say Mr. Fairfax’s accuser is credible and to call for her allegations against the lieutenant governor to be investigated.

-Mr. Niles said he wouldn’t be surprised if Ms. Harris or Sen. Cory Booker is asked about the mess in Virginia when they travel to Iowa this weekend.
+Mr. Niles said he wouldn’t be surprised if Ms. Harris or Sen. Cory Booker of New Jersey is asked about the mess in Virginia when they travel to Iowa this weekend.

 He said Democrats still feel burned by John Edwards, who convinced voters during his 2008 presidential bid not to believe reports from the National Enquirer that he had a love child with a mistress.
 The reports proved to be true.